se-schmitt/EntropyScaling.jl/docs/src/models.md

 ## Chapman-Enskog Models

-Chapman-Enskog models for transport properties at the zero-density limit based on the kinetic gas theory.
+Chapman-Enskog model the for transport properties at the zero-density limit based on the kinetic gas theory.

 ```@docs
 EntropyScaling.ChapmanEnskogModel
+EntropyScaling.Ω
 ```

 ## Entropy Scaling Models